Jonathan Trappe's ClusterBalloon.com

 Twenty years later, Dr. Jean Piccard’s son, Don Piccard, took a a cluster system on a two-hour ride to over 4,000 feet.
 Don is an accomplished balloonist and one of the participants in much of early ballooning history.
 Don’s cluster system flew, landed safely, and garnered the attention of Life Magazine.
 The October 7th, 1957 edition features a multi-page story on Don’s flight.

 Then, there is Larry Walters.
 Ah, the ill-prepared aviation dreamer, Lawnchair Larry.
-Larry did two things: launched the modern sport of cluster ballooning, and set it back 10 years.
-He managed to accomplish these two feats simultaneously.
-In 1982, while floating tethered to the surface in a Lawnchair attached to multiple large helium balloons, Larry’s craft accidentally broke free of his tether lines and Larry shot to approximately 16,000 feet, flew 45 minutes in the congested San Diego airspace, landed in power lines, and walked away unharmed.
+In 1982, while floating tethered to the surface in a Lawnchair attached to multiple large helium balloons, Larry’s craft broke free of his tether lines before he was ready and Larry shot up so fast that his glasses were jerked from his face.
+He went to approximately 16,000 feet, flew 45 minutes in the congested San Diego airspace, landed in power lines, and walked away unharmed.
 When asked why he did it, Larry is quoted as having said “A man can’t just stay at home.”

 ClusterBalloon.com